snkzt/snkzt.github.io/index.md

 <!-- # Customise your coding environment for better productivity -->
-# There are lots of repetitive actions required while coding.
-By minimising the number of chance working on those, we can reduce the amount of time we spend on trivial detour and, therefore, the stress.
+## There are lots of repetitive actions required while coding.
+By minimising the number of chance working on those, we can reduce the amount of time we spend on trivial detour and therefore, the stress.

 ## VS Code extension